cmolodo/covid-19/README.md

 Death reporting lower than actual values starting on 2021-02-23 due to technical issues.
 Noted as resolved on 2021-03-17.

 Missed values for 2021-02-28, able to calculate previous numbers based on daily values for 2021-03-01, but couldn't calculate cumulative antigen cases as no daily number provided.
 Calculated total antigen cases by interpolating between 2021-02-27 and 2021-03-01.

+Values for 2021-04-04 not provided due to the holiday.

 #### Placer County
 https://www.placer.ca.gov/6448/Cases-in-Placer